KxSystems/kafka/docs/schema_registry.md

 ---
 title: Guide for using Kafka with kdb+
-description: Lists functions available for use within the Kafka API for kdb+ and gives limitations as well as examples of each being used
+description: Overview and example of Confluent Kafka Schema Registry Support.
 date: July 2021
 keywords: kafka, schema registry, q, kdb+, interface, library
 ---
 # Confluent Kafka Schema Registry

 From kafkakdb 2.0, Confluent Kafka Schema Registry is supported[^1].
 In the version 1, the only allowed message type was bytes or string.
-Using the schema registry, however, you can send whatever type of object so long as it is supported by conversion methods for the schema type.
+Using the schema registry, however, you can send whatever type of object so long as it is supported by conversion methods for the schema type (See [Type Mapping](#type_mapping_for_message_formats)).
 For example, Avro serializer can serialize a q dictionary and Protobuf serializer can handle the types supported by [protobufkdb](https://code.kx.com/q/interfaces/protobuf/protobuf-types/).

 Currently kafkakdb supports the following schema types: